 Billed as the largest one-day automotive event on earth, the annual Woodward Dream Cruise draws 1.5 million spectators to Detroit to celebrate the American automobile.
 More than 40,000 hot rods, classic and custom cars cruise Woodward Avenue between Ferndale and Pontiac, forming the centerpiece of a week’s worth of automotive-themed events.

-The nation’s rarest and most spectacularly-restored automobiles are on display at Plymouth’s Inn at St. John’s each year.
+Plymouth’s Inn at St. John’s each year.
 Look for historic steam-powered vehicles and sleek European sports cars; for jazz-era sedans and futuristic-looking Wedge Era cars of the 1970s.

 The result of a collecting habit gone wild, The Henry Ford ranks as the quintessential automobile museum and traces its roots to the automotive titan’s intense interest in American memorabilia.
 Not surprisingly, the centerpiece of The Henry Ford’s Museum of American Innovation is a line-up of historic automobiles called Driving America featuring the 1865 Roper, the first American-made car; Henry Ford’s first gasoline-powered vehicle; mid-century muscle cars.
 Other historic vehicles include the Montgomery, Alabama, city bus made famous by Rosa Parks’ refusal to give up her seat; and presidential vehicles used by Kennedy, Reagan and others.
 Related automotive exhibits focus on the impact that the automobile had on American culture, including automotive club maps, drive-in movie theatres and fast food restaurants.